DATA-606-2023-FALL-MONDAY/Chen_Ben/docs/report.md

 - **Training and Testing Split**:
   - The dataset was divided into training and testing subsets, adhering to a 90/10 split, respectively.
 This approach ensures that the models are trained on a substantial portion of the data, while also reserving a distinct subset of the data for evaluating the model's predictive performance and generalization capabilities.

+## 5. Model
+- **Generative Pretrained Transformer (GPT)**: A powerful model for text generation, adept at learning complex patterns.
+- **Simplified Molecular-Input Line-Entry System (SMILES)**:A method to represent molecules with strings, widely used in chemistry.
+- **nanoGPT**: A small GPT model from https://github.com/karpathy/nanoGPT, balancing efficiency and learning capability.